 Senior Membership

-No member shall be eligible for the awarding of Senior embership until that member has retained membership in the Club for a period of no less than 35 years and has attained the age of 85 years.
+No member shall be eligible for the awarding of Senior Membership until that member has retained membership in the Club for a period of no less than 35 years and has attained the age of 85 years.

 Once a year, the Board of Directors may select up to two eligible members for Senior Membership and submit their names for election to Senior Membership by the Membership at the Club’s Annual Meeting.

 Voting on Senior Members at the Annual Meeting shall be by written ballot.

 Definition of a Senior Member:

 A person elected to Senior Membership shall enjoy all of the privileges of the Club.
 A Senior Member may not serve on the Board of Directors.
 A Senior Member shall not be permitted to vote on any issues relating to or requiring a dues increase or a commitment to borrow funds.
 A Senior Member will have been a dues paying member and shall not be required to pay dues.
 The spouse of a deceased Senior Member shall hold the membership.

 Section 16.

-The spouse of a deceased member or Life Member shall assume membership at the time of death of a member.
+The spouse of a deceased member, Life Member or Senior Member shall assume membership at the time of death of a member.
 Payment of admission or reinstatement fees will be waived.
 The spouse of a deceased member shall be exempt from payment of dues for the year of the member’s death provided the deceased member has paid dues.
-This privilege shall be limited to the current year or until dues are payable.
+This privilege shall be limited to the current year or until dues are payable. (except as noted for Senior Member?)